-Beginning of Nepotism in Tollywood:
+Beginning of Nepotism in Tollywood

 NTR brought Balakrishna as his successor.
 The gigantic image of NTR has helped Balakrishna in his early career to get good projects and establish himself as an actor.
 Many contemporary actors praised the acting skills of Balakrishna.
 He rose to a level to compete with Chiranjeevi.
 This has influenced other senior actors in the industry too.
-ANR introduced Nagarjuna and D Ramanaidu introduced Venkatesh as lead actors who has no prior acting experience.
+ANR introduced Nagarjuna and D Ramanaidu introduced Venkatesh as the lead actor who has no prior acting experience.
 Although Venkatesh didn’t face much criticism, the critics mocked Nagarjuna for his husky voice and lean body.
 Some Directors used padding for Nagarjuna as they considered him too lean to be a lead actor.
 It didn’t take much time for both of them to establish themselves in the industry.
 They not just settled but rose to stardom.
 The supporting actors and technicians too started introducing their children as lead actors.

-The influence of commercial cinema:
+The influence of commercial cinema

 Chiranjeevi’s image has crossed all boundaries and the hero worship flourished.
-His contemporary actors like Balakrishna, Nagarjuna and Venkatesh have good markets, but they remained under the shadow of Producers and Directors.
-The race to stardom started in 90s which resulted in actors competing with each other to prove their superiority.
+His contemporary actors like Balakrishna, Nagarjuna, and Venkatesh have good markets, but they remained under the shadow of Producers and Directors.
+The race to stardom started in the 90s which resulted in actors competing with each other to prove their superiority.
 By this time, everybody lost respect for acting and stardom has become the norm in the industry.
-The boxoffice collections, theatrical run, records became a matter of pride.
+The box-office collections, theatrical run, records became a matter of pride.
 The selfish film industry has stopped talking about legendary actors whose successors are not in Tollywood.
 They instead started praising the family legacy of lead actors in audio functions which cemented the nepotism in the industry.

-Nepotism in current generation:
+Nepotism in current generation

 Mahesh Babu has struggled in his early career.
 He was made to accept scripts that he didn’t like and forced to mimic his father.
-The faction drama ‘Okkadu’ is a game changer in his career.
+The faction drama ‘Okkadu’ is a game-changer in his career.
 Later Pokiri cemented his position in the industry.

 Ram Charan had to face criticism throughout his career for everything.
 He was introduced as a star but has to work throughout his career to prove himself as an actor.
 Prabhas and Allu Arjun weren’t taken seriously in their early careers.
 But they worked hard to establish themselves.
 Things would have been different if it stopped here.

-The problems with Nepotism:
+The problems with Nepotism

 During the shooting of the movie ‘State Rowdy’, Sharada woke up at 5 in the morning and heard someone talking.
 She stepped out of her room out of curiosity and found Chiranjeevi practicing his lines for the day.
 She is surprised and asked him what’s the need to practice dialogues for an established actor like him.
 He said that he has to work hard to perform against such a senior actress.
-He has done all kinds of roles by that time and was top most actor, but still didn’t compromise on his acting.
+He has done all kinds of roles by that time and was the top actor, but still didn’t compromise on his acting.

 Can we expect the same dedication and sincerity from youngsters who have yet to prove themselves?

-Increase in template stories:
+Increase in template stories

 There won’t be any problem with nepotism if the star kids create opportunities instead of stealing from others.
-These people never encourage new writers, Directors and technicians.
+These people never encourage new writers, directors, and technicians.
 They will listen to 10-15 scripts to finally select one.
 All the remaining scripts will either be scrapped or made with talented young actors and end up ruining their careers.